wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     repeating character

     **Solve**
-        1. This is a sliding windows question, so start off 2 pointer at index
-           0. and another variable to keep track of longest non-repeating character
-        2. To confirm we don't have repeating character we need to have map of key = character, value = occurance
-        3. while end pointer doesn't reach last index, we keep adding the character we found into the map
-        4. before we put any value into the map we keep checking if map already contains that character or not. if it does, we need to increment the start pointer to ultimately move the pointer beyond the point where we have repeating character
-        5. while moving start pointer, we keep decrementing the value in map up until we don't have any left, so we remove that key from map. we do all this while also moving the start pointer as well.
-        6. now finally we are sure that we don't really have repeating character, we add the 1st occurance of that character into the map and check if this current length of substring between start/end pointer is the longest non repeating substring or not.
-        7. finally once we reaches end of string, the longest variable will sure to be fiiled with the longest non repeating substring so we can return that value
+        sliding windows question using set/map to check for duplicated char Before incrementing end pointer check if set already exists, if yes move the start pointer until we remove that char. then we can add the char into set and move end pointer and calculate whether the current substring (from start to end) is the longest or not

     **Complexity** Time: O(n) Space: O(n)